discord-net/Discord.Net/docs/guides/interactions/application-commands/slash-commands/03-responding-to-slash-commands.md

 ![slash command picker](images/slashcommand1.png)

 ![slash command result](images/slashcommand2.png)

-Let's go over the response types quickly, as you would only change them for style points :P

 > [!NOTE]
 > After receiving an interaction, you must respond to acknowledge it.
 You can choose to respond with a message immediately using `RespondAsync()` or you can choose to send a deferred response with `DeferAsync()`.